-Answer: Technically, there is no such difference.
-A change order or Variation request is a change in scope from the contract but as per contract.
-If you are much curious about which term should be used, the better refer to your contract documents.
-I have heard the term Variation Order but have never seen any documentation for it.
+Answer: Technically there is no such difference.
+Change order or Variation request is a change in scope from the contract but as per contract.
+If you are much curious which term should be used the better refer your contract documents.
+Personally, I have heard the term Variation Order but never seen any documentation for.
 Everywhere they write a Change Order Request.